OALM-Team/YRPF-Client/README.md

 ## Contribute
 We are at a early stage of the Framework and the Backend is not open sourced right now, so i will not accept PR right now, but it will be available soon.
+But you can help to translate for other language : https://poeditor.com/join/project/FT7CELbHb6

 ## Authors
 Yuki https://github.com/nightwolf93